hypermedia-app/shaperone/.changeset/wicked-squids-tell.md

 ---

 When adding a new value to a property which was `sh:nodeKind sh:IRI`, an empty IRI `<>` was always created, even if it clashed without existing nodes.
 Now random IRI references will be generated.
-Also, if a property is annotated with `dash:uriStart`, it will be used as base for the created URIs
+Also, if a property is annotated with `sh1:iriPrefix`, it will be used as base for the created URIs